About

 Dianne Meyer

 As a child, Dianne Meyer first became aware of the need for animal advocacy after seeing the treatment of the dogs, sheep, goats, and chickens at her grandparents farm in Australia.
 Witnessing the conditions the animals endured led to a lifelong compassion and love for all living beings and a commitment to veganism.
 When she moved to Los Angeles in the early 2000s she was dismayed by the conditions and overcrowding at the city’s animal shelters.
 As she navigated rescuing and adopting a dog she came across Maeday Rescue, and was inspired by the enthusiasm, hard work and integrity of founder Natalie Garcia as well as the all-woman board of directors who focus on individual care and concern for each animal in finding them their best home.
-Starting out as a volunteer foster, going on to become a board member and now she is pleased to be able to call herself the Treasurer.
+Starting out as a volunteer foster, going on to become a board member and now she is pleased to be able to call herself the CFO.

 Melody Margarit